-- Local Anesthesia Privileges for dental hygienists - - A dental hygienist may obtain Local Anesthesia Privileges and administer local anesthesia or a local anesthetic reversal agent under the indirect supervision of a dentist. - Local Anesthesia Privileges will be issued once and will remain valid as long as the licensee maintains an active license to practice, except as otherwise provided in this Rule XIV. - 2.
-Temporary Privileges or Permit - a.
-A dentist will be issued temporary privileges or a temporary permit upon meeting the educational and/or experience requirements for Moderate Sedation Privileges or for a Deep Sedation/General Anesthesia Permit as outlined in this Rule XIV prior to successfully completing his/her clinical onsite inspection. - b.
-Unless otherwise authorized by the Board, the temporary privileges or permit will be issued once and will remain valid for a maximum of ninety (90) days. - 3.
-Minimal Sedation Privileges - a.
-To administer minimal sedation, a dentist shall have Minimal Sedation Privileges, Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
-Minimal Sedation Privileges shall be valid for a period of five (5) years, after which such privileges may be renewed upon reapplication. - 4.
-Moderate Sedation Privileges - a.
-To administer Moderate Sedation, a dentist shall have Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
-Moderate Sedation Privileges shall be valid for a period of five (5) years after which such privileges may be renewed upon reapplication. - 5.
-Deep Sedation/General Anesthesia Permit - - To administer deep sedation/and or general anesthesia, a dentist shall have a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
-A Deep Sedation/General Anesthesia Permit shall be valid for a period of five (5) years after which such permit may be renewed upon reapplication.
+- 1. Local Anesthesia Privileges-Permit for dental hygienists - a.
+A dental hygienist may obtain a Local Anesthesia Privileges Permit and administer local anesthesia or a local anesthetic reversal agent under the indirect supervision of a dentist. - b.
+A Local Anesthesia Privileges Permit will be issued once and will remain valid as long as the licensee maintains an active license to practice, except as otherwise provided in section 12-35-140, C.R.S., or this Rule XIV. - c.
+In order to initially apply for, renew, or reinstate a Local Anesthesia Permit pursuant to this Rule XIV, an applicant must pay a fee established by the Director of the Division of Professions and Occupations pursuant to section 24-34-105, C.R.S. - 2.
+Temporary Privileges or Inspection Permit - a.
+A dentist will be issued temporary privileges or a temporary permitan Inspection Permit upon meeting the educational and/or experience requirements for a Moderate Sedation Privileges Permit or for a Deep Sedation/General Anesthesia Permit as outlined in this Rule XIV prior to successfully completing his/her clinical onsite inspection.

-c.
-In order to initially apply for or renew a Deep Sedation/General Anesthesia Permit pursuant to this Rule XIV, an applicant must pay a fee established by the Director of the Division of Registrations pursuant to section 24-34-105, C.R.S.
+- b.
+Unless otherwise authorized by the Board, the temporary privileges or permit Inspection Permit will be issued once and will remain valid for a maximum of ninety (90) days. - c.
+An Inspection Permit can only be used to administer anesthesia for purposes of a Board authorized inspection. - 3.
+Minimal Sedation Privileges Permit - - a.
+To administer minimal sedation, a dentist shall have a Minimal Sedation Privileges Permit, Moderate Sedation Privileges Permit, or a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
+A_Minimal Sedation Privileges Permit shall be valid for a period of five (5) years, after which such privileges permit may be renewed upon reapplication. - c.
+In order to initially apply for, renew, or reinstate a Minimal Sedation Permit pursuant to this Rule XIV, an applicant must pay a fee established by the Director of the Division of Professions and Occupations pursuant to section 24-34-105, C.R.S. - 4.
+Moderate Sedation Privileges Permit - a.
+To administer Moderate Moderate Sedationsedation, a dentist shall have a Moderate Sedation Privileges Permit or a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
+A Moderate Sedation Privileges-Permit shall be valid for a period of five (5) years after which such privileges permit may be renewed upon reapplication. - c.
+In order to initially apply for, renew, or reinstate a Moderate Sedation Permit pursuant to this Rule XIV, an applicant must pay a fee established by the Director of the Division of Professions and Occupations pursuant to section 24-34-105, C.R.S. - 5.
+Deep Sedation/General Anesthesia Permit - a.
+To administer deep sedation/and or general anesthesia, a dentist shall have a Deep Sedation/General Anesthesia Permit issued in accordance with this Rule XIV. - b.
+A Deep Sedation/General Anesthesia Permit shall be valid for a period of five (5) years after which such permit may be renewed upon reapplication. - c.
+In order to initially apply for-or, renew, or reinstate a Deep Sedation/General Anesthesia Permit pursuant to this Rule XIV, an applicant must pay a fee established by the Director of the Division of Registrations-Professions and Occupations pursuant to section 24-34-105, C.R.S.